How To Successfully Recover From An Onion Fly Infestation

 We’d generally prefer to avoid the use of sticky traps.
 They are pretty gross to handle, when full especially.
 It’d take an academic study to find out if they contributed in any way to the success of our proposed technique.

 From a prevention standpoint, sticky traps make sense.
-If you don’t have an active infestation, the yellow sticky trap gives you another chance to stop the lifecycle, should an onion fly breach your bug netting.
-At the end of the day, in my book, a dead onion fly or a thousand is OK with me.
+But, the traps do give you another chance to stop the lifecycle, should an onion fly breach your bug netting.
+At the end of the day, in my book, a dead onion fly or a thousand is definitely OK with me.

 We Hope This Gives You Courage